By: Amy Zelazny

 - Create ultra-stable imaging systems by maintaining mechanical alignment and stability over thermal extremes

 Using this alloy’s unique negative CTE property as one of your design variables will allow you to dial-in a specific thermal expansion value or achieve a zero thermal expansion profile by compensating for the natural expansion of other components in your opto-mechanical assemblies.
-Based on Titanium, ALLVAR Alloys are highly machinable, have a density Titanium, and a CTE value which is opposite and almost equivalent to Aluminum at -30 ppm/ °C.
+Based on Titanium, ALLVAR Alloys are highly machinable, have a density similar to Titanium, and a CTE value which is opposite and almost equivalent to Aluminum at -30 ppm/ °C.

 These are just some of the ways that incorporating ALLVAR Alloys can improve your opto-mechanical design!
-Don’t compromise your customer’s requirements – use ALLVAR Alloys and step into the future of technology!
+Don’t compromise your customer’s requirements – use ALLVAR Alloys and step into the future of athermalization technology!

 If you’re interested in discussing the many ways that negative CTE ALLVAR Alloys can revolutionize the defense industry, ALLVAR will be attending the upcoming SPIE Defense + Commercial Sensing Conference in Orlando, Florida from April 5th-7th, 2022.
 We invite you to stop by Booth 518, request a meeting with us here , and register for the tradeshow on the AUSA website, if you would like to learn more about ALLVAR Alloys.

-Don’t forget to follow ALLVAR on LinkedIn page, check out Youtube page, and subscribe to our newsletter to stay up to date with our latest news and events!
+Don’t forget to follow ALLVAR on our LinkedIn page, check out our Youtube page, and subscribe to our newsletter to stay up to date with our latest news and events!
 As a team of passionate material scientists and engineers, we would love to connect and answer any questions you may have about our revolutionary material.